Dan DanielsenAssociate Dean for Academic Affairs, Professor of Law, and Faculty Director, Program on the Corporation, Law and Global Society

 - Law and Economics

-"Busting Bribery: Sustaining the Global Momentum of the Foreign Corrupt Practices Act" (with David Kennedy), Open Society Foundations, 2011.
+- “Busting Bribery: Sustaining the Global Momentum of the Foreign Corrupt Practices Act,” Open Society Foundations (September, 2011) (co-author).

-“Corporate Power and Global Order,” International Law and Its Others (Cambridge University Press, 2006) (Orford, ed.)
+- “Corporate Power and Global Order,” in International Law and Its Others, ed.
+A. Orford (Cambridge University Press, 2006).